bendechrai/write-your-own-web-store-in-hours/STEP-7-CONNECTING-AUTH0-TO-STRIPE.md

 ## Install the Stripe SDK

 👉💻👈 Did you know that you can install almost any NPM module for use in Actions?
 Pretty sweet.
-Let's install the Stripe SDK.
+Let's install the Stripe SDK within the Actions interface:

 > 📷 **_Installing Modules for Actions_**
 >